cdonhofer/ThreadOff/design.md

 ## Decoupling processing and UI updates
 With this in mind, a solution had to be found to achieve both competing goals, correctly measuring the performance of task execution and continuously updating the UI, without falling prey to this bottleneck.
-The way to achieve this was to use a completion service.
+One central element to achieve this was to use a completion service.

 The resulting execution flow was:
 - the main thread, triggered by the start button, initializes the executor and completion service